 The artwork and collectibles is revalued in accordance with the consolidated entity's revaluation policy which is approved by the Board.
-The revaluation process is managed by the collections manager and business services manager and revaluations are approved by the Director.
+The revaluation process is managed by the Head of Collections & Exhibitions and Head of Business Services and revaluations are approved by the Director.
 At least once very 5 years, a revaluation is conducted by an external valuer for artworks with higher individual values.
 The remaining items significantly lower in individual values in comparison to the total value of the collection and are less likely to be subject to material movement in fair value; consequently, those works are generally held at cost (which approximates fair value) but are periodically reviewed for material movements by the consolidated entity's own expert curatorial staff.